 At this stage, you're casting a relatively wide net to reach people who might benefit from your offer.

-Tactics: Content marketing, SEO, social ads
+Tactics: Use Content marketing, SEO, and social ads

-In my experience, educational content performs best at this stage—think blog posts, videos, and social media that tackle common pain points or answer the questions your ideal customers are already asking.
+In my experience, educational content performs best at this stage - think blog posts, videos, and social media that tackle common pain points or answer the questions your ideal customers are already asking.

 For example, if you offer a Shopify sales funnel service, you might create content about "Common Reasons Shopify Stores Lose Sales" or "How to Increase Your Shopify Conversion Rate."
+Paid search ads targeting informational queries ("what is [problem]") can also accelerate awareness for newer brands that haven't yet built organic authority through SEO.

 Stage 2 - Consideration (Middle of the Funnel)

 Now your prospect knows they have a problem and is actively researching solutions.
-They’re comparing options, reading reviews, and trying to figure out the best approach.
+They're comparing options, reading reviews, and trying to figure out the best approach.
+The goal of this stage is to move prospects from raw leads to marketing-qualified leads (MQLs), that is, people who've shown enough intent for sales to engage.

 Goal: Qualify and nurture prospects